School of Arts and Sciences Cocurricular Fund

 - For early consideration: Monday, June 26th

 Spring 2024 Activities

 - Monday, January 29th

 Review and Award Process

-The dean of the School of Arts and Sciences administers the fund, in consultation with the division heads and the senior associate dean for undergraduate education.
+The Dean of the School of Arts and Sciences administers the fund, in consultation with the division heads and the Senior Associate Dean of Academic Affairs.